LunaNotes

 [38:12]

-is there an update regarding the tariff rebate checks
+update regarding the tariff rate checks

 [38:15]

-that the White House has promised?
+uh that the White House has promised?
+I

 [38:17]

-Karoline Leavitt: I don't have an update for you on timeline,
+don't have an update for you on

 [38:18]

-but I know that it's something
+timeline, but I know that it's something

 [38:20]

-that the President and his economic team
+that the president and his economic team

 [38:22]